-Inventology: Book Club Discussion, Part 1
+Inventology: Book Club Discussion, Introduction and Parts 1 & 2

 As indicated in the intro post, this round’s Opal School Book Club pick is Pagan Kennedy’s Inventology: How We Dream Up Things That Change The World.
 Thrillingly, Kennedy’s book isn’t about school and it’s not clear that she had educators in mind as readers.
 That’ makes it a really fun book to read with a group considering its implications to schools.